-c = create, -v = verbose, -f = filename

 Working with compressed files is essential for saving disk space and transferring data efficiently.
 This chapter covers the most common archiving and compression tools in Linux.

-– Tape Archive (Basic Archiving)
+1. tar – Tape Archive (Basic Archiving)

-The standard tool for combining multiple files into one archive (.tar
+The standard tool for combining multiple files into one archive (.tar).

 Create an Archive